Locations

 Properties

-lat (required)
+lat (optional)

 Latitude coordinate between -90 and 90.
 Use decimal degrees (e.g., 51.5072 for London).

-lon (required)
+lon (optional)

 Longitude coordinate between -180 and 180.
 Use decimal degrees (e.g., -0.1276 for London).